schlatterbeck/pgapack/README.rst

 - Fix memory leaks and add valgrind target to Makefile.
-Note that the memory leaks only involved allocating some memory at the start and never freeing it -- there was no memory leaked during the run.
+Note that the memory leaks only involved allocating some memory at the start and never freeing it |--| there was no memory leaked during the run.
 Thanks to Joachim Comes for providing debug traces and static checks for tracking the memory leaks.
 - Add install target and create a .pc file for pkg-config.
 - Fix the 'soname' for the shared library, seems like so far pgapack (but not mpi) was linked statically.
 We now run the tests against the shared lib.
+- Document visualization of multi-objective optimization

 2nd update Oct 2023: